EXPERIENCED MILITARY DEFENSE IN ARTICLE 32 HEARING

 You need an advocate to tell your Story

 John Cannon is a JAG and has experience defending and prosecuting a multitude of military criminal cases and investigations.
 John has been honored by being identified as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 John has the experience and will bring it to bear in your case.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of military charges, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm to protect your freedom, your future, and your story.
-You may send an email inquiry, complete the contact form on the website, or call at 405-888-7369.
+Contact CANNON & ASSOCIATES to protect your freedom, your future, and your story.
+You may send an email inquiry, complete the contact form on the website, or call at 1(405) 657-2323.